 Prime Minister Theresa May has announced that she will trigger Article 50 on Wednesday 29th March, starting the two year process of Britain’s withdrawal from the EU.
-While there is a lot of uncertainty ahead as the country’s exit from the EU is negotiated, ELAS legal services manager Geoff Isherwood says, for now, it is business as usual.
+While there is a lot of uncertainty ahead as the country’s Brexit process is negotiated, ELAS legal services manager Geoff Isherwood says, for now, it is business as usual.

 He says: “During the Brexit process all current laws and regulations will remain in place.
 Britain remains a member of the EU for now and businesses should continue to comply with all current legislation.
 It’s undeniable that the UK landscape will alter and everyone will be affected by the change once we do leave the EU but, remember, this is a two year long transition not an immediate break.